South Florida's Seminole Casinos, Calder Casino To Open Friday

 The Calder Casino will open at 5 p.m.

+The magic city casino in Miami will open Friday morning as well

-When the Seminoles open their gaming rooms and restaurants it will be under strict new “Safe and Sound” guidelines.
+When the Seminoles open their gaming rooms, it will be under strict new “Safe and Sound” guidelines.

 Masks will be provided to guests, as needed.